sunil-quant/Sharma-AI-Agents-LLM/README.md

 - Go to Binder(https://mybinder.org/).
 - Enter the GitHub URL of this repository: https://github.com/sunil-quant/Sharma-AI-Agents-LLM.
+- Specify Git ref (branch, tag, or commit) as 'main'
 - Click on "Launch" to open the notebook.

 Current link for Interactive version of the Jupyter notebook using Binder():